paul-19214574/cloud-systems/README.md

     See instructions available here (https://cloud.google.com/bigquery/docs/loading-data-cloud-storage-csv)

  8. Using Tableau Desktop connect to Google BigQuery and load dataset into Tableau.
-Configure worksheets, build desktop and deploy to Tablea Public
+Configure worksheets, build dashboard and deploy to Tablea Public